markbsigler/markbsigler/README.md

 - Expertise in Cloud, DevOps, and Big Data leveraging Automation and Orchestration

-- Entrepreneurial Collaborative Leader and Manager building Cross Functional Global Teams
+- Entrepreneurial Collaborative Leader building Cross Functional Global Teams

 - Market Vision and Competitive Analysis for Strategy and Sales Enablement